JennEYoon/geo-ml/rainforest/writeups/plans.md

 # Amazon Rainforest project write up plans

-### Plan for write-up 1, baseline training model:
+### Write-up 1, Baseline Training:
  * Re-do clean deep learning training, baseline, resnet34
     * 2k small sample batch, train for 20 epochs.
     * full 40k, train for 20 epochs -- overfit first.
     * Test on test set, also try additional data released set.

-### Plan for write-up 2, Plandet Labs data API:
+### Write-up 2, Planet Labs - Python Data API:
  * Use Python data API to download sample images from later periods, some can overlap time period to test.
  * Do we know actual bounding box of area used in Kaggle 2017 competition?
 Reproduce as much as possible.
  * Also download data from Planet Basemap Graphical User Interface
  * Also try Google Earch User Interface and API

-> contact Planet Labs after this step - 10 days focused work.
+> contact Planet Labs after this step - 6 days focused work.

-### Experiment and Write-up 3: auto-labelling:
+### Write-up 3: Experiment and Auto-Labelling:
  * Try auto-labelling other time period images using trained models.
  * Predict labels, pretrained weights in .pkl file.
 No need to fine tune.
  * Need to manually label some images in order to get test set.